 Do I Have A Gambling Problem?

 For many people, gambling is a fun hobby, however it is important to recognise that gambling can be extremely addictive and introduce various problems into your life.
+However, help is always available.
 Gambling can become a destructive activity, meaning it’s important to notice the initial warning signs that you may have a problem.
 Gambling addiction is an uncontrollable urge to continue gambling, despite the toll it takes on your life.
 Some of the earliest signs are:

 • Depositing more than you can afford to lose

 • Raising the stakes as you start to lose

 • Re-depositing to “chase” your losses

 • Feeling irritable if you try to stop gambling

 • Lying about the extent of your gambling

 If the fun stops, STOP.
 There are of course many other signs you may have a problem, therefore you should always keep a check on your gambling and ensure at all times that you are comfortable with it.